Complete Guide to 11+ Interview Preparation 2026: What Schools Ask and How to Help Your Child

 Most interviews end with "Do you have any questions for us?"

 Never, ever say "no." That suggests your child isn't genuinely interested.
+But don't ask anything that's answered on the website.
+That's worse.

 Good questions show real interest: